Title: On the Verge (Prelude to an Admission of Love)

 “Sailing, snorkeling, surfing.
 Anything that puts me out in the fucking heat.”
 That explains Brigham’s darkly tanned face.

-Spike delivers Mulder’s food and, as promised, sets a full coffee pot on the table between the two men.
+Spike delivers Mulder’s food and, as promised, sets a full carafe of coffee on the table between the two men.
 While Brigham helps himself to a refill, Mulder digs into his bowl of chili and is pleasantly surprised by how good it tastes.
 He’s hungrier than he realized.
 He takes a huge bite of cornbread and washes it down with a slug of coffee.
 The caffeine rushes to his head, dulling his headache and promising a much-needed jolt of energy.

 “Thanks again for the lift,” he says between bites.